Afghan family torn apart reunites in Rochester after ‘heartbreaking’ journey

 Smith says what the Habibi’s will be building here, isn’t possible back home any longer.
 The country now under the rule of the Taliban.
 “This is the dream they wanted for Afghanistan, I think that’s so important for people to remember,” she says.

 Smith says the family is likely to settle in Pittsford.
-If you’re interested in dontating to ‘Keeping Our Promise’, click here.
+If you’re interested in donating to ‘Keeping Our Promise’, click here.